 • Track C: ethics, legal and political philosophy

 • Track D: philosophy of science and technology in society (taught in Danish)

-Students concentrate their efforts on the core courses and research laboratories offered in one of the tracks.
-Core courses provide advanced introductions to the current research discussion.
-In research labs, students practice their research skills, explore ideas, and become directly engaged with the ongoing departmental research activities.
+Students concentrate their efforts on the core courses and research labs offered in one of the tracks.
+Core courses provide advanced introductions to relevant areas of the current research discussion.
+In the research labs, students practise their research skills, explore ideas, and engage directly with ongoing departmental research activities.
 The MA thesis is produced interactively under the supervision of experts.

 Aarhus University is a Danish state university, and the philosophy programme has been accredited for the period 2010-2016 by ACE Denmark.

 Aarhus University was awarded the European ECTS Label in 2009.